 Just as emmer wheat benefitted (sic) by the addition of genetic material in its adaptive advantage over einkorn, spelt (T. spelta) exhibited even more adaptability from the contribution of the characteristics of its wild grass parent.
 The spelt group of wheats are all hexaploid, although it is interesting to note that there are no known wild hexaploid forms of Triticum.

-Fixing the Problem of Sterile Triticale Seeds
+Sterile Triticale Seeds

 It seems that the wheat family easily and naturally picks up and trades genetic info with other related plants and species.
 However, this isn’t how we got triticale.